boyerjason700/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
-A Colorado Board of Elections employee, Tom who has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee, Tom has given you the following tasks to complete the election audit of a recent local congressional election.
+Along with some help from Tom's manager, Seth, we will find the following to produce the results of the audit.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who recieved votes.